radiant-rstats/radiant/README.md

 ## Running Radiant on shinyapps.io

-To run Radiant on shinyapps.io clone the <a href="https://github.com/radiant-rstats/radiant" target="_blank">radiant</a> repo and [deploy](http://shiny.rstudio.com/articles/shinyapps.html).
+To run your own instance of Radiant on shinyapps.io clone the <a href="https://github.com/radiant-rstats/radiant" target="_blank">radiant</a> repo and [deploy](http://shiny.rstudio.com/articles/shinyapps.html).

 ## Running Radiant on shiny-server